 I trusted the wrong process.

 💬 “I took time out to really think about what I could do differently and make the process worth my time and effort.
 I was done with Barbri, and didn’t want to use it again because I know it didn’t work for me.“

 💬 “Every day of practice, I started by doing 34 timed MBE Qs on Adaptibar and did at least 1-2 essays.
 I also did a practice MPT every week after Week 7.
 This process really worked for me because I saw my progress grow right in front of me, and it was easier to identify my weaker areas and attack those sections.“

 ✅ And like Hannah, S did what was uncomfortable.
 You are in charge, not your fears.

 💬 “I forced myself to get comfortable with the uncomfortable.
 The only way for me to be successful was to tackle my weak areas, so I did a lot of essays for my weak subjects and started memorizing as soon as Week 1.“

 3️⃣ Speaking of clarity, you need a study plan.

 See if you know the answer to this question:

 Do you know what you should be doing to study today?

 If not, create a schedule or a plan.
-Or use one made for you already.
+Or use one made for you already (like one of many in Passer’s Playbook, including sample “scramble” schedules for the final month).
 A bad plan is better than no plan.

 💬 “I sat myself down and mapped out a detailed study plan on my calendar for the next three months until February. . . .
 During the 14-week process, I gradually increased my study hours since I couldn’t afford to take 2-3 months off from work again.
 I continued this study process while working.